i-tu/Hasklig/README.md

 Composite glyphs become especially  problematic in languages such as Haskell which utilize these complicated operators (`<-`, `::`, `=>`, `-<`, `>>=` etc.) extensively (over 100 in `lens` alone!).
 Prettified code improves readability considerably - some Haskell programmers have even resorted to unicode symbols (ie. `⇒`, `←` etc.).
 This merely opens a whole new can of worms.
 In addition to encoding/compatibility problems and all the reasons it never worked out in APL, these symbols are one-character-wide and therefore eye-strainingly small.

 Source Code Pro L solves this problem the way typographers have always solved ill-fitting characters which co-occur often: ligatures.
+The underlying code stays the same -- only the representation changes.

 ####Source Code Pro L with ligature support
 ![Source Code Pro L Sample](SourceCodeProLSample.png?raw=true)